Religious Education

 - Shared events and celebrations of faith.

-All family members are welcome to come along, when we're back to having assemblies.
+All family members are welcome to come along and celebrate with us.

 Little Way Week - 29th September 2025 - 3rd October 2025